 Orlando Loitering Or Prowling Penalties

 A conviction for loitering or prowling can result in many different penalties.
-It is important to know what penalties you may be facing.
-Some of the penalties you may be facing for a loitering or prowling conviction include:
+It is important for you to know what penalties you may be facing.
+Some of the penalties for a loitering or prowling conviction you may be facing include:

 - Community Service